English

 As the financial landscape evolves, so do compliance programs.
 Here are some emerging trends:

 • Culture of Compliance: Fostering an organizational culture that prioritizes ethical behavior and compliance at all levels.
+This trend emphasizes the importance of leadership commitment, employee engagement and ethical decision-making across all functions of the organization.

 Examples of Compliance Programs